Augustine of Hippo's philosophy of time meets general relativity: The homogeneity and entropy problems

-However, it would be incorrect to think that the points of the last scattering hypersurface have the same temperature because of thermalization.
-Instead, the Universe is already at a very homogeneous state at the boundary of the chronology violating region.
+Our solution to the isotropy problem of the CMB radiation does not require thermalization because the almost constant temperature on the last scattering hypersurface comes from the fact that these points share most of their chronological past independent of whether the events on their past have the same temperature.
+Moreover, it seems likely that, according to our proposal of causal structure, the universe would be already at a very homogeneous state at the boundary of the chronology violating region ('Big Bang').
 Indeed, some mathematical results, connected with the concept of compactly generated Cauchy horizon and imprisoned curves \cite{krolak04,minguzzi07f}, suggest that this boundary must be generated by lightlike geodesics whose closure is exactly the boundary (as it happens in figure \ref{god}).
+A well known open conjecture states that the compact Cauchy horizons under positivity of energy (e.g., null energy condition) are differentiable, where the generators do not escape the boundary neither in the future nor in the past direction.
+The existence of the generators implies that these horizons admit global vector fields, a fact that constrains their topology (for instance, in 2+1 dimension it must be a torus while in 3+1 dimensions there are more possibilities).
+These results are also expected to hold for the compact boundaries of chronology violating sets since their mathematical properties are similar to those of Cauchy horizons.

 Given any two points on the boundary $p,q$ one would have $q \in \overline{I^{+}(p)}$ and $p \in \overline{I^{+}(q)}$, thus in practice they could be considered as causally related.
 As they can communicate through the boundary, this boundary is expected to attain an homogeneous temperature prior to any subsequent expansion.

-This mechanism is welcome, indeed R. Penrose \cite{penrose79,penrose05} has pointed out that the thermalization mechanism cannot be considered as a satisfactory explanation for homogeneity as it conflicts with the so called entropy problem to which we shall return in a moment.
+Since the development of Quantum Field Theory under CTC is at a early state of development, this claim is only a speculation.
+The analogy is that of a quantum field over a torus where the closed geodesic generators of the torus are replaced by the generators of the Cauchy horizon.
+The boundary conditions allow us to expand it in the Fourier modes, and the most relevant one is that of lower excitation for which the field is constant, namely homogeneous.